Scratch-Worlds/Main/README.md

-# App
+# Connect
-Platform powered by PenguinMod
+Platform powered by PenguinMod and FOCUS.